 You first put the dataset saccitytracts inside

-tells R to break up the shading into
+style = "quantile", which tells R to break up the shading

 tmap offers a distinct advantage over